Collection of Biometric Data and Facial Recognition

 Source: Privacy International, ‘Catt v The United Kingdom’, 2016, accessible at https://privacyinternational.org/legal-action/catt-v-united-kingdom

-In this regard, unlike many other biometric systems, facial recognition can be used for general surveillance in combination with public video cameras, and it can be used in a passive way that doesn’t require the knowledge, consent, or participation of the subject.(4) As noted by the American Civil Liberties Union, the biggest danger is that this technology will be used for general, suspicion-less surveillance systems.
-For example, most motor vehicle agencies possess high-quality photographs of most citizens, which could be a natural source for facial recognition programmes and could easily be combined with public surveillance or other cameras in the construction of a comprehensive system of identification and tracking.
+In this regard, unlike many other biometric systems, facial recognition can be used for general surveillance in combination with public video cameras, and it can be used in a passive way that doesn’t require the knowledge, consent, or participation of the subject.(5) As noted by the American Civil Liberties Union, this creates the risk for the technology to be used for general surveillance of a population that is not suspected of any specific wrongdoing.
+For example, most motor vehicle agencies have high-quality photographs of large numbers of people, which can be a natural source for facial recognition programmes and could easily be combined with public or private surveillance camera networks to create a comprehensive system of identification and tracking.
+Law enforcement agencies also regularly use photographs scraped from social media sites as well.

-Interpol has noted that computerised facial recognition is a relatively new technology, being introduced by law enforcement agencies around the world in order to identify persons of interest, including criminals, fugitives and missing persons.(5) The Interpol Facial Recognition System contains facial images received from more than 160 countries, and coupled with an automatic biometric software application, the system is capable of identifying or verifying a person comparing and analysing patterns, shapes and proportions of their facial features and contours.(6) Unlike fingerprints and DNA, which do not change during a person’s life, facial recognition has to take into account different factors, such as ageing, plastic surgery, cosmetics, the effects of drug abuse or smoking, and the pose of the subject.(7)
+Interpol has noted that computerised facial recognition as a relatively new technology which was introduced by law enforcement agencies around the world in order to identify persons of interest, including criminals, fugitives and missing persons.(6) The Interpol Facial Recognition System contains facial images received from more than 160 countries, and coupled with an automatic biometric software application, the system is capable of identifying or verifying a person comparing and analysing patterns, shapes and proportions of their facial features and contours.(7) Unlike fingerprints and DNA, which do not change during a person’s life, facial recognition has to take into account different factors, such as ageing, plastic surgery, cosmetics, the effects of drug abuse or smoking, and the pose of the subject.(8)

 - The faces of African American women were falsely identified more often in the kinds of searches used by police investigators, where an image is compared to thousands or millions of others in hopes of identifying a suspect.